 When does all this happen?
 How do I find out what’s going on?

-The Choice Initiative is five years of funding that runs through 2027.
-Choice Initiative work has begun and includes the soccer field and sledding hill at Mike McGraw Park.
-The expansion of Promise Early Childhood Education Center at 1 College Street will be complete this summer.
+Lewiston’s Choice Initiative is five years of funding that runs through 2027.
+This work has begun and includes the soccer field and sledding hill at Mike McGraw Park.
+Promise Early Childhood Education Center’s expansion to 1 College Street is done and new classrooms are open.
 Many other projects that residents noted as priorities are in process of becoming reality, including new housing.
 You can always find the latest updates on our update page.

 Who oversees the Choice Initiative?

 Lewiston Housing and the City of Lewiston are the lead grantees.
 However, the vast majority of work happening is by a network of community partners.
 You can look at the list of partners here.

 Who ultimately decides how this grant money is spent?